 Organic Green Tea Serum Moisturizer

-The front of the bottle can pretty much say whatever they like because the skin care industry is not heavily regulated.
+The front of a bottle can pretty much say whatever they like because unfortunately the skin care industry is not regulated by the FDA or any other industry regulating agency.

 The ingredients are listed in order of weight and so the first ingredient is what there is the most of and the last ingredient is what there is very little of.

-So let's break this down in order by each ingredient.
+So let's break this down the Organic Green Tea Serum Moisturizer in order by each ingredient.

 The first ingredient is Organic aloe leaf juice-